NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Background and Motivation

-\fbox{ \parbox{0.47\textwidth}{ \textbf{{Observation\#2:}} TLB-based memory profiling methods may not capture the actual CXL memory access patterns. } } \textbf{PMU Sampling.} PMU (Performance Monitoring Unit) sampling, unlike PTE-scan and hint-fault monitoring, utilizes hardware monitors in modern CPUs for direct LLC miss tracking.
-Prominent solutions include Intel's PEBS (Precise Event Based Sampling) and AMD's IBS (Instruction Based Sampling).
-PEBS, for instance, supports sampling events like LLC misses and storing them in a dedicated memory buffer.
-When this buffer reaches capacity, it triggers an interrupt, prompting the kernel to process these event samples.
+\fbox{ \parbox{0.47\textwidth}{ \textbf{{Challenge\#2:}} TLB-based memory profiling methods may not capture the actual CXL memory access situation. } } \textbf{PMU Sampling.} PMU (Performance Monitoring Unit) sampling utilizes hardware monitors in CPUs for direct LLC miss tracking.
+Intel's PEBS, for instance, supports sampling LLC misses and storing them in a dedicated memory buffer.
+When this buffer reaches capacity, it triggers an interrupt, prompting the kernel to process these samples.

 This direct tracking method is prevalent in memory tiering systems~\cite{raybuck2021hemem, lee2023memtis, tmts}.
 However, as illustrated in Figure~\ref{fig:motivations}-(c), the overhead of PEBS increases with sampling frequency.
-For instance, decreasing the sampling interval from every 10,000 to every 10 LLC misses can cause a workload slowdown of more than 50\%.
-Consequently, existing systems usually adopt a low sampling frequency to minimize performance impact, which however scarifies the time resolution~\cite{tmts, lee2023memtis}.

-Furthermore, it's important to note that the integration of PMU sampling is often closely tied to specific CPU platforms.
+Decreasing the sampling interval from every 10,000 to every 10 LLC misses can cause a workload slowdown of more than 50\%.
+Consequently, existing systems usually adopt a low sampling frequency to minimize performance impact, which however scarifies resolution~\cite{tmts, lee2023memtis}.
+Furthermore, PMU sampling is often closely tied to specific CPU platforms.
 Consequently, a system designed for Intel CPU servers may not seamlessly transition to AMD or ARM servers, which contradicts the open and versatile principles of CXL.

-\fbox{ \parbox{0.47\textwidth}{ \textbf{{Observation\#3:}} The PMU-sampling methods are CPU-vendor specific and will introduce significant overhead when improving the time resolution. } } \textbf{Conclusion.} Our analysis across three distinct observations reveals the limitations of current memory access profiling techniques.
-These difficulties pose substantial challenges to the advancement of CXL-based memory tiering systems.
-There is an urgent demand for memory profiling techniques that can offer high resolution while maintaining low overhead.